tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 During the transition from traditional to post-quantum algorithms, there is a desire or a requirement for protocols that use both algorithm types.
 The primary goal of a hybrid key exchange mechanism is to facilitate the establishment of a shared secret which remains secure as long as as one of the component key exchange mechanisms remains unbroken.

-{{!I-D.ietf-tls-hybrid-design}} provides a construction for hybrid key exchange in TLS 1.3 version.
-It meets the the primary goal of hybrid key exchange and other additional goals are discussed in Section 1.5 of {{!I-D.ietf-tls-hybrid-design}}.
+{{!I-D.ietf-tls-hybrid-design}} provides a construction for hybrid key exchange in TLS 1.3.
+It fulfills the primary goal of hybrid key exchange, with additional objectives discussed in Section 1.5 of the same document.

 Applications MUST migrate to TLS 1.3 and support the hybrid key exchange, as defined in {{!I-D.ietf-tls-hybrid-design}}.
 In the future, we anticipate a shift away from traditional cryptographic algorithms in favor of post-quantum algorithms.
 This transition is expected to provide benefits in terms of CPU efficiency and reduced data transmission overhead compared to hybrid key exchange.

-The client initiates the TLS handshake by sending a list of key agreement methods it supports in the key_share extension.
-One of the challenges during the PQC migration is that the client doesn't know whether the server supports Hybrid key exchange.
-To address this, the client will send both the traditional and hybrid key exchange algorithms to the server, avoiding the need for multiple round trips.
-However, this approach requires the client to perform additional computations, results in a larger amount of data transmitted over the network, and may cause the ClientHello message to be fragmented.
-The client may only indicate support for hybrid key exchange and send a traditional key exchange algorithm keyshare in the first ClientHello message.
-If the server supports hybrid key exchange, it will use the HelloRetryRequest to request a hybrid key exchange algorithm keyshare from the client.
-The client can then sends the hybrid key exchange algorithm keyshare in the second ClientHello message.

 The client initiates the TLS handshake by sending a list of key agreement methods it supports in the key_share extension.
 One of the challenges during the PQC migration is that the client may not know whether the server supports the Hybrid key exchange.
 To address this uncertainty, the client can adopt one of two strategies: